deathpillow/deathpillow.github.io/cv.md

 modified: 2014-07-31
 ---

+##Current##

+Postdoctoral Fellow, Center for Urban Innovation, School of Public Policy, Georgia Institite of Technology, August 2015-present

 ##Education##

-Ph.D. in Digital Media, Georgia Institute of Technology, August 2010-present
+Ph.D. in Digital Media, Georgia Institute of Technology, August 2010-2015

 M.S. in Digital Media, Georgia Institute of Technology, Aug.
 2008-May 2010